-

 (2) Twelve million five hundred thousand dollars ($12,500,000) for the Department of Public Instruction previously allocated for lost compensation from school closures in accordance with Sections 6.1(a) and 8.1(c) of S.L.
 2024‑51.

-(3) Five million dollars ($5,000,000) for The University of North Carolina System Office for the repair and renovation of facilities in accordance with Section 2.1(a) of S.L.
+(3) Five million dollars ($5,000,000) for The University of North Carolina System Office previously allocated for the repair and renovation of facilities in accordance with Section 2.1(a) of S.L.
 2024‑53 and the Committee Report described in Section 6.1 of that act.

-(4) Two million two hundred fifty thousand dollars ($2,250,000) for the North Carolina State Board of Elections to conduct the 2024 General Election in the affected area in accordance with Sections 6.1(a) and 9.1(c) of S.L.
+(4) Two million two hundred fifty thousand dollars ($2,250,000) for the NCSBE previously allocated to conduct the 2024 General Election in the affected area in accordance with Sections 6.1(a) and 9.1(c) of S.L.
 2024‑51.

-SECTION 2A.3.(a) There is appropriated from the Helene Fund the sum of four hundred sixty‑four million seven hundred fifty thousand dollars ($464,750,000) in nonrecurring funds for the 2025‑2026 fiscal year as follows:
+SECTION 2A.3.(a) Appropriation. – There is appropriated from the Helene Fund the sum of five hundred million dollars ($500,000,000) in nonrecurring funds for the 2025‑2026 fiscal year as follows:

-(1) Fifty‑five million dollars ($55,000,000) to the Department of Agriculture and Consumer Services to be allocated as follows:
+(1) Sixty‑three million dollars ($63,000,000) to the Department of Agriculture and Consumer Services as follows:

 b.
 Fifteen million dollars ($15,000,000) for the Streamflow Rehabilitation Assistance Program to be used in accordance with Article 6 of Chapter 139 of the General Statutes in the affected area.